sbs20/scanservjs/docs/config.md

   function before being either used or sent down to the browser.
 * `afterDevices(devices)`: whenever the devices are read, the result is passed to this function before being used.
-* `afterScan(fileInfo)`: whenever a scan completes, the resultant file is passed to this function.
+* `afterScan(fileInfo)`: whenever any scan completes, the resultant file is passed to this function.
+* `actions`: Either at the end of a specific pipeline or on user request.
+If it runs at the end of the scan, then it's just prior to the `afterScan` event.
 * See [example source](../packages/server/config/config.default.js) for more
   options.
 * Please note that the config file only gets read at start-up - so if you make